The importance of Third-Party Risk Management (TPRM)

 Final thoughts on managing third-party risks

-Third-Party Risk Management (TPRM) is a very important process that must be implemented appropriately within your organization.
+A Third-Party Risk Management program (TPRM) is a very important process that must be implemented appropriately within your organization.
 The ability for your third party to quickly respond to your requests and provide you the necessary assurances that they are doing what they say builds trust.

 And let’s be clear: It is all about trust when it comes to divulging your sensitive information or relying on a third-party product to perform as it should.
 Trust can be hard to come by, and if lost, may be even harder to regain.